unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 A feat represents a talent or an area of expertise that gives a character special capabilities.
 It embodies training, experience, and abilities beyond what a class provides.

 At certain levels, your class gives you the Ability Score Improvement feature.
 Using the optional feats rule, you can forgo taking that feature to take a feat of your choice instead.
-You can take each feat only once, unless the feat’s description says otherwise.
+You can take each feat only once, unless the feat's description says otherwise.

 You must meet any prerequisite specified in a feat to take that feat.
-If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
+If you ever lose a feat's prerequisite, you can't use that feat until you regain the prerequisite.
 For example, the Grappler feat requires you to have a Strength of 13 or higher.
-If your Strength is reduced below 13 somehow—perhaps by a withering hack—you can’t benefit from the Grappler feat until your Strength is restored.
+If your Strength is reduced below 13 somehow—perhaps by a withering hack—you can't benefit from the Grappler feat until your Strength is restored.

 #### ATHLETE
 You have undergone extensive physical training to gain the following benefits:
 - Increase your Physique or Dexterity score by 1, to a maximum of 20.
 - When you are prone, standing up uses only 5 feet of your movement.
-- Climbing doesn’t halve your speed.
+- Climbing doesn't halve your speed.
 - -You have advantages in moving through null gravity.
 - You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.